NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

         }
     ```

-In both functions, theh variable `glabel` denotes the observable, and it
+In both functions, the variable `glabel` denotes the observable, and it
 should correspond to the name given to the data set.

 Once the mcfm_interface has been modified with the information